TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-config-subnet-netapprp.md

 ﻿<properties
-	pageTitle="Unable to delegate a subnet to NetApp Resouce Provider" description="Unable to delegate a subnet to NetApp Resouce Provider" service="microsoft.storage"
+	pageTitle="Unable to delegate a subnet to NetApp Resource Provider" description="Unable to delegate a subnet to NetApp Resource Provider" service="microsoft.storage"
 	resource="storage"
 	authors="ramMSFT"